Comment on page

 Your answers to these questions will change throughout the project, and that's OK.

-Planning is useful but it's not magic; you won't completely understand what you're making until you start making it.
+Planning is useful but it's not magic; you won't know what you're making until you actually make it.

-But for a small solo hobby project, planning is less important.
-Make a simple basic plan, and then enjoy the thrill of improvisation and discovery.
+Level planning can take many forms.
+Like for a small solo hobby project, planning is less important, you can write or sketch a simple basic plan and then enjoy the thrill of improvisation and discovery.
+But for a larger group project, planning helps everyone know what to do / what everyone needs from each other.

-If you can answer these very basic questions, that's enough to start a quick solo jam project:
+Very basic questions, enough for a quick solo jam project:

-But really, you should be able to answer these other basic questions about the design:
+But really, you should be able to answer these other basic questions too:

-If you're 3+ people or if it's a 3+ months project, then more detailed planning will help you a lot:
+For 3+ people or a 3+ months project, then more planning will help:

-In the video below, industry level designer Steve Lee designs a level and talks about his process -- but before drawing any layouts or opening the level editor tool, he first opens a text window and writes an outline for what should happen in the level.
-This is the core of preproduction planning: write down the main ideas and then talk about it.
+In the video below, industry level designer Steve Lee talks about his process -- before drawing any layouts or opening the editor tool, he first opens a text window and writes an outline for what should happen in the level.
+This is the core of planning: think about the main ideas and talk about it.

 A game mechanic is any activity, system, or tactic repeated in your game, basically any action a player routinely performs or uses.
 Core mechanics are the most basic frequent and fundamental actions / systems of a game, while less frequent activities can be called secondary mechanics.